Watch-Later/AudioVisualizer/README.md

 - [x] Apply a FFT to data
 - [x] Apply a window function to data to avoid spectral leakage in FFT calculation
 - [ ] Use smoothing between redraws
+- [ ] Add an option for a bar-visualizer
+- [ ] Separate the frequencies into bins and take the logarithm (Use power scaling)